The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 \subsubsection{Difficulties for nonlinear problem}

-In the cutoff case, one can obtain strong convergence in some function space (see for instance \cite{Cao2019}) and then pass the limit in the linearized equation to obtain the existence of the nonlinear equation.
-That is, one can use iteration sequence $f^{n+1}$ with $f^0=0$ by solving the equation:
+In the cutoff case, one can obtain strong convergence in some function space (see for instance \cite{Cao2019}) and then pass the limit from the linearized equation to the nonlinear equation.
+That is, one can use iteration sequence $f^{n+1}$ with $f^0=0$ by

-Using the strong convergence $\|f^{n+1}-f^n\|\to 0$, as $n\to\infty$, in some Lebesgue space, one can find that $f^{n+1}$ and $f^n$ converge to the same limit.
+Using the strong convergence $\|f^{n+1}-f^n\|\to 0$, as $n\to\infty$ in some Lebesgue space, one can find that $f^{n+1}$ and $f^n$ converge to the same limit.
 Thus, passing the limit $n\to\infty$, one obtains the solution $f$ to equation

 However, in the non-cutoff case, it's hard to obtain strong convergence of $\{f^n\}$ but merely the weak-$*$ convergence of a subsequence of $\{f^{n_k}\}$.
 In this case, $\{f^{n_k+1}\}$ and $\{f^{n_k}\}$ may not converge to the same limit.
 In order to overcome this difficulty from nonlinearity, we regularize the equation \eqref{sec1non1} by adding a vanishing regularizing term as in \cite{Alonso2022}.
 That is, we aim at solving